 On the Battlefield was inspired by the memory of a visit I made to the Vicksburg National Military Park during my journey down the Mississippi River in 2009.

 The November afternoon I was there, I ended up in a miserable long-distance phone argument with my then-lover in Athens.
 The site of one of the iconic struggles of the war between the states felt entirely personal and intimate to me that afternoon.

 Six years later, I spent an afternoon at that same battlefield with my friend and collaborator Matt Petty as he filmed the footage he used to make the video for On the Battlefield.

 The piece can be performed by any brass or wind player.
 You can play back my spoken part or mute it to perform with a live actor, male or female.
 Whatever you play into Ableton Live will be transformed simultaneously into clusters and also a drone.
 I have not composed your music: you will want to respond to the text, the visuals, and the live processing.
 It’s possible you will want to be thinking of “taps” as you play, but you definitely won’t want to be corny about it.

 In order for the Ableton session to work properly, you probably need the full version of Live.
 You will also need to download and install the free plugins you can find here.

 You will want to switch the monitor buttons to IN on the first two tracks, called CLUSTERS and DRONE, and make sure your playing levels do not cover the spoken voice.
 The video is embedded in the Live session; in order for the video to display, you need to be in Arrangement view, not Session view.

 To purchase the Ableton session needed to perform the piece, please click the button below.
+Normally, the price is $50, but I have made it pay-as-you-can in these pandemic times.
 And thank you for supporting this low-key way of publishing: